Sashabae/Sashabae/README.md

-# Hi, I'm Sasha 🐱
+# 👋 Hi, I'm Sasha 🐱

 # 💫 About Me:
 I'm a passionate web developer currently focusing on JavaScript, React, Node.js, and building full-stack applications.
-I enjoy learning new technologie and turning ideas into real, working products
+I enjoy learning new technologies and turning ideas into real, working products

 # 💻 Tech Stack: